HackCancer/hackcancer/README.md

 🎗️ Some amazing cancer beating products built

-🎗️ A second Hack Cancer has hosted in San Sebastian in 2018
+🎗️ A second Hack Cancer was hosted in San Sebastian in 2018

 ## Previous editions